zeebratootie/aura-bot/NETWORKING.md

 pktriot info
 ```

-Edit your ``config.ini`` accordingly to the displayed IPv4 address and port:
+Edit your ``config.ini`` accordingly to the displayed IPv4 address and port.
+Note that the address cannot be a domain, webpage or URL.
+If you are provided a domain,
+you must use a DNS lookup tool to convert it to a bare IPv4 address.

 ```
 global_realm.custom_ip_address.enabled = yes